 - improvements to vehicle exit options at the top of the ramp following launch and retrieve

-- inclusion of a third floating walkway with landing extension (subject to funding)
+- inclusion of a third floating walkway with landing extension

 - refinement of the breakwater configuration to ensure calm water conditions are achieved without impacts to adjacent infrastructure or coastal processes.

-One of the main concerns raised by stakeholders throughout consultation has been about car parking.
+One of the main concerns raised by stakeholders throughout consultation was about car parking.
 The final design maximises the number of available car parks to help resolve the existing parking issues at Yorkeys Knob.
 The final design features 135 car-trailer parks, 63 standard car parks and which includes 6 accessible (disabled) parking spaces.